-Rhenium is a rare refractory metal that not only has good plastic, mechanical and creeps properties, but also has good wear and corrosion resistance.
-Rhenium can be processed into rhenium plates, rhenium rods, sheets, as well as wires, and are widely used in aerospace, electronic industry, petrochemical industry, and other fields.
-According to data released by the United States Geological Survey in 2013, superalloys are the largest consumer of rhenium, accounting for about 80% of the total, and catalysts are the second largest.
+Rhenium is a rare refractory metal that not only has good plasticity, and mechanical properties but also has good wear and corrosion resistance.
+Rhenium can be processed into rhenium plates, rhenium rods, rhenium sheets, as well as rhenium wires.
+In this article, let’s take a deeper look at the uses of rhenium.

 One of the important uses of rhenium is as a catalyst in the petrochemical industry because rhenium and its compounds have excellent catalytic activity.
 At present, the consumption of rhenium in this field in the world accounts for more than 60% of its total consumption.

 Rhenium is one of the most refractory metals.
 Its melting point is 3180℃, second only to 3410℃ of tungsten.
 A series of high temperature-resistant, corrosion-resistant, and wear-resistant alloys can be made from rhenium and other metals.
 For example, Re25-W alloy was once used as material for space station nuclear reactors.
 Re-Mo alloy still has high mechanical strength at 3000℃ and can be used to manufacture supersonic aircraft, high-strength parts of missiles, and heat shields.

 Thermocouples made of Re3-W and Re25-W alloy wires have a good linear relationship between temperature and thermo-electromotive force, accurate temperature measurement, and a wide measurement range (0-2485℃).